e2thex/thoughts/docs/The Schematic Approach.md

 ### The Reality Schema: The Amalgamation of Schemas

-While we describe these schemas body, attention, theory of mind, and others—as distinct entities, the boundaries between them are far from clear.
+While we describe these schemas, body, attention, theory of mind, and others—as distinct entities, the boundaries between them are far from clear.
 When shaking someone's hand, for instance, it's impossible to cleanly separate where your body schema ends and your theory of mind schema begins.
 These categories are useful tools for analyzing brain function, but in reality, they are deeply interconnected facets of a single, comprehensive simulator: the **reality schema**.

-The reality schema is the brain's unified simulation engine, where all these seemingly separate schemas blend and flow into one another.
-It is a continuously updated probabilistic model that is not just combine of these different aspects of experience, but an integration of them.
+The reality schema is the brain's amalgamated simulation engine, where all these seemingly separate schemas blend and flow into one another.
+It is a continuously updated probabilistic model that is not just a combination of these different aspects of experience, but an integration of them.

 The reality schema is **not the world itself**.
 It is the internal simulation that **feels** like the world.
 It is how we navigate, interpret, and interact with our surroundings.
 It is our **personal reality**.